garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 tx_hash: 0x9585e039227b6cb19e1492fe61a6dbe601a033e1cb2d36f014aa091526623392
 ```

-We can see from the above that there are 2 items in the list (the list starts at 1 and not 0), and the last list item is ```QmcBRb...``` and it has an associated transaction hash of ```0x9585e0...```.
-This last value is the associated transaction in the blockchain and can be seen when inspecting transactions on the Ganache GUI.
+We can see from the above that there are 2 items in the list (the list starts at 1 and not 0), and the last item added is ```QmcBRb...``` and it has an associated transaction hash of ```0x9585e0...```.
+The transaction hash is the associated transaction in the blockchain and can be seen when inspecting transactions on the Ganache GUI.
+This is how we identify that an actual transaction has taken place.

 If there is an error, it is most likely due to the contract having an empty list and the ListSize() function returning an exception.
-To avoid this make sure you first add a CID to the smart contract first by following the pipeline process outlined in 'Putting it all together'.
+To avoid this make sure you first add a CID to the smart contract by following the pipeline process outlined in [How to Use the Project](#how-to-use-the-project).

 #### Retrieve an image CID from the smart contract

-To run ```retrieve_image_cid.py``` open a terminal and change directory to the project folder and type:
+To run ```retrieve_image_cid.py``` open a terminal and make sure you are in the ```project > smart_contract```directory and type:

 ```
 python retrieve_image_cid.py
 ```

 You will then be asked to enter you Ethereum ImageStore contract address and the position of the CID in the list.
-Once entered this information you should get something similar to the below:
+Once you have entered this information, you should get something similar to the below:

 ```
 Enter your Ethereum ImageStore contract address: 0xA40e776DDAB373960dA5F6FC170743A9DAe51204